YoloNomy/YoloNomy.github.io/_thermo/statistical/phasespace.md

 $$  \frac{\partial \rho}{\partial t}=\{H,\rho\} $$

 **Thermal equilibrium** can be understood as $\rho(\Gamma)$ that is $ \frac{\partial \rho}{\partial t}=0$.
 In this case $\lbrace H,\rho\rbrace=0$ which is true only for functions $\rho(H)$.
 Condition for which ergodicity can be assumed to be valid.
+Furthermore, most of the high dimensional systems display **chaotic** evolution, meaning that very nearby initial conditions in phase space ends up diverging and exploring very different regions of phase space.
+This property quickly spread probability distributions over $\Pi$, easing the ergodicity and leading to thermal equilbrium.

 ## Entropy in phase space